martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/kowhai.md

 image: /images/kowhai-flowers-alex-schwab-1920.png
 imageAlt: Kōwhai flowers
 description: The kōwhai is one of the best known native trees in New Zealand and it’s our unofficial national flower.
----

-### The kōwhai is one of the best known native trees in New Zealand and it’s our unofficial national flower.

-They are best known for their brilliant yellow flowers that appear in profusion in Spring and stand out among the forest greenery.
+introduction: They are best known for their brilliant yellow flowers that appear in profusion in Spring and stand out among the forest greenery.
 We love to have kōwhai in our gardens.
 Kōwhai imagery is popular in art works and has been used on postage stamps and coins.
+---

 ## Quick facts